atwisorg/mdweb/test/README.md

                             by default, only the results of failed tests are saved --test-file TEST_FILE...  specify the test file;
-                            file `.testignor` is not used
+                            file `.testignor` is not used --test-num NUM ...        specify test numbers separated by commas/spaces and/or ranges of test numbers to run
 ```

 ## Test file syntax